Student Outcome Assessment Plans & Reports

 This assessment is not an end in itself, but a strategy for educational improvement.
 The faculty have developed both aggregate student and program benchmarks to assist with program improvement.

 The Undergraduate Student Outcomes Assessment Plan documents our goals for undergraduate students.
-The CNS/NE Student Outcomes Assessment Plan is the assessment tool for the Adult-Gero and Pediatric Clinical Nurse Specialist/Nurse Educator students.
-The Nurse Practitioner Student Outcomes Assessment Plan documents the outcomes we would like to see for our Pediatric and Family Nurse Practitioner Students.
+The Nurse Practitioner Student Outcomes Assessment Plan documents the outcomes we would like to see for our Pediatric and Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner students.

 All of these assessment plans as based on national professional nursing standards and guidelines, such as the